 Figure: Winter impression of the proposal for the Reutsche Loop solar park (F.Yang, 2014).

-Infrastructure Energy Pulse: Roxana Florescu & Lucia Pro (2013)
+Infrastructure Energy Pulse: Master thesis Roxana Florescu & Lucia Pro (2013)

 The issue of energy transition is commonly considered a problem to be faced in a quick and efficient manner.
 In their thesis, Roxana and Lucia took the challenge to reverse this position, investigating renewable energy sources and associated technologies as solutions for a bright future.
 The focus of their thesis was on how renewable energy can become a cornerstone of a complex transformation strategy for the development of sensitive landscape, embracing economy, society and nature.
 Conducting research and design at the regional, urban and site scale, they illustrate how it is possible (and recommendable) to utilize the hidden potential of renewable energy transition for (re)vitalising and (re)identifying landscapes in an old mining region that connects Belgium, the Netherlands and Germany.
 Infrastructure Energy Pulse represents one of the key projects of the KWh/m2 studio (TU Delft and Wageningen UR) where environmental design students and scholars explored energy transition in the larger built environment.